 When we decide to serve NA, we make a decision to help ourselves and other addicts find and maintain recovery.
 We believe that NA Service is a critical element of our recovery.
 Our primary goal through NA Service is to successfully carry the message of recovery to the addict who still suffers.

 The primary purpose of the ASC is to support and serve the individual autonomous NA groups, group activities, and common group needs.
-The final responsibility and authority for ASC activity rests with these autonomous NA groups; because the groups have created the service structure, they have the final authority over all its affairs.
+The final responsibility and authority for ASC activity rest with these autonomous NA groups; because the groups have created the service structure, they have the final authority over all its affairs.
 Therefore, it is extremely important that area groups take an active role in the ASC.